Guiding for Ouzel Outfitters

 Ouzel Outfitters is committed to providing its employees with a safe and healthy work environment.
 We respect our guides and appreciate their varied skills and strengths and strive to support them in their other endeavors, whether that be travel in the off-season, educational endeavors, or a family life outside of guiding.
 Our hope is that by creating a positive and supportive company culture, paying them well, and accentuating the best of the guiding lifestyle, that we will build a staff that returns to work for us year after year.

-Our season and needs
+Our Season and Needs

-While our season starts in late April and can extend into late September, new and less senior guides will typically work from early June until late August.
+While our season starts in late April and can extend into late September, new and less senior guides will typically work from mid June until late August.
 Though we do not typically have many openings from year to year, we try our hardest not to accept more potential guides into the training process than we have work for.
 Again, how much work you will get between June and August depends on how motivated and available you are.

 If you are interested in becoming a guide for Ouzel Outfitters, please follow the links below to learn more about the job opportunities that we offer.

 For further questions and/or information or if you are unsure if guiding is for you, feel free to call 541-385-5947 or email us firstname.lastname@example.org.
 We would be happy to talk to you about guiding in general or specific opportunities at Ouzel Outfitters.